 Care and maintenance of the engine and pump are covered in this manual and/or the manufacturer operator's manuals supplied and should be read and understood.
 We suggest the following daily checks be carried out prior to using the system.
-Check the fuel tank is full.
+Check the diesel fuel tank is full.
 Check oil level by removing the oil plug / dip stick, and viewing the oil level.
 Check the pump seal grease cup is full (see grease cup instructions Fig.5).
-Check the engine air filter (due to environmental conditions).
-Check that the suction valve (see Fig.3) is open and the reservoir tank has sufficient liquid to supply the centrifugal pump.
+Check that any water intake valve(s) are open and the reservoir tank has sufficient liquid to supply the centrifugal pump.